Vito Mielnicki Jr.: Professional career

-Early career

 On July 13, 2019, Mielnicki made his professional debut against Tamarcus Smith.
 Mielnicki won the bout after knocking Smith out with a right hand, just over a minute into the opening round.
 Mielnicki second bout as a professional was against Caleb Bailey on September 20, 2019.
 Mielnicki secured victory after knocking his opponent down twice in the first round.

 Mielnicki fought against Marklin Bailey on the undercard of Deontay Wilder vs. Luis Ortiz II on November 23, 2019.
 In the fourth round, Mielnicki landed a series of punches which caused Bailey to stumble backwards, causing referee Russell Mora to step in and end the bout.
 Mielnicki was taken the full distance for the first time in his professional career when he fought against Preston Wilson on January 18, 2020.
 Mielnicki was dominant throughout the bout and sealed victory after winning every round on each of the three scorecards.

 Mielnicki's fifth bout as a professional was on the undercard of Deontay Wilder vs. Tyson Fury II against Corey Champion on February 22, 2020.
 Towards the end of the opening round, Mielnicki landed a flurry of punches which knocked his opponent down onto the canvas.
 Champion recovered from the knockdown, but despite this, Mielnicki proceeded to dominate the remainder of the fight and won via wide unanimous decision.
 On August 8, 2020, Mielnicki fought against Chris Rollins.
 In the second round, Mielnicki landed a heavy right hand which visibly hurt his opponent.
 Mielnicki proceeded to land several power shots until a final big right hand shot forced referee, Jerry Cantu, to step in and stop the bout in the second round.

 Mielnicki was taken the full fight distance for the third time as a professional when he fought Steven Pulluaim on December 5, 2020.
 Mielnicki knocked his opponent down in both the first and second round, however, Pulluaim was able to recover from both knockdowns.
 Despite this, Mielnicki was declared the winner via comfortable unanimous decision.
 On February 27, 2021, Mielnicki fought against Noe Alejandro Lopez.
 Mielnicki controlled the bout from the outset, and in the second round managed to knock his opponent down with a right hand.
 Mielnicki secured victory in the third round after he landed a barrage of punches on Lopez which forced the referee to end the bout.